These privacy notices set out how we process your personal information within the Information Compliance team for the following activities:

 What information do we need?

 It is important for us to receive feedback from our customers on the services we provide, whether this is compliments or complaints.
-In order to process any feedback, especially if you are making a complaint to us, we will need to hold information such as your name, contact details and information which is relevant to the feedback you are providing.
+To process any feedback, especially if you are making a complaint to us, we will need to hold information such as your name, contact details and information which is relevant to the feedback you are providing.

 Why we need it?

-We need to know this information about you so that we are able to contact you about your feedback, this is especially important if you are making a complaint as we will always provide you with a response.
+We need to know this information about you so that we are able to contact you about your feedback, this is especially important if you are making a complaint as we will consider the points you have raised, investigate your complaint if appropriate and provide you with a response.

-Therefore, the lawful basis we rely on to process your personal data when you provide us with feedback or make a complaint is consent.
+Therefore, the lawful basis we rely on to process your personal data when you provide us with feedback or make a complaint that it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Council as data controller.

 Do we share your information?

-We do not trade personal data for any commercial purpose, however we will share your personal information with the department responsible for handling your compliment or complaint so they can investigate and provide you with a response.
-Depending on the nature of your complaint, we may also share your personal information with a third party, such as another local authority, or a business where it is necessary to do so we can fully investigate your complaint.
+We do not trade personal data for any commercial purpose; however, we will share your personal information with the department responsible for handling your compliment or complaint so they can investigate and provide you with a response.
+Depending on the nature of your complaint, we may also share your personal information with a third party, such as another local authority, or a business but only where it is necessary to do so we can fully investigate your complaint.

 Outside of the above we will only disclose your personal information if we have a lawful basis to do so, for example for the prevention and detection of crime, or if we have your consent.